ESGeasy/Analysis/README.md

 - companies_all.csv
 - environmental_data_history_all.csv

-## The problem to be solved
+## The problem to be solved: Which company best fits with my values?

 We are mainly interested in solving the investor/company matching problem.
-To do so, we considered 2 approches, which will be clear later.
+To do so, we considered 2 approches, which will be clear later: one with clustering approch, and another with ESG forecasting.

 ## Requirements